 We defer to specialists in this area to determine the specifics of how this could be implemented, and do not engage in promoting or launching safer supply initiatives, however we are eager to support researchers and clinicians working in this domain.

-Our organization’s original objective was to investigate potential partnerships with researchers investigating psychedelic therapies, such as psilocybin treatment for PTSD, and we have since expanded our focus.
+Our organization’s original objective was to investigate potential partnerships with researchers investigating psychedelic therapies, such as psilocybin treatment for treatment resistant depression, and we have since expanded our focus.

-We are currently exploring ways to leverage our expertise and global connections to facilitate the efforts of researchers and clinicians who seek to extend the scope of safer supply programs, interventions, and research studies.
+We are currently exploring ways to leverage our expertise and global connections to facilitate the efforts of researchers and clinicians who seek to extend the scope of treatments, interventions, and research studies.

-NOTE: Oryx Biomed Ltd, a wholly owned subsidiary of Sunshine Earth Labs Ltd, is licensed by Health Canada to conduct the following regulated activities: possession, production, assembling, sale/provision and sending, transportation and delivery with coca leaf, cocaine, diacetylmorphine, morphine, MDMA, opium and psilocybin under tight limitations imposed by Health Canada.
+NOTE: Oryx Biomed Ltd, a wholly owned subsidiary of Sunshine Earth Labs Ltd, is licensed by Health Canada to conduct the following regulated activities: possession, production, sale, transportation and delivery of psychedelics and approved controlled substances for mental health and addiction under the tight limitations imposed by Health Canada.

 For further information, please refer to the following source: coroners-service/statistical/illicit-drug.pdf